EFTEC/ChaosMachineOne/README.md

 * 1.4 We could run ->insert(true)->show() at the same time.
 Insert(true) will keep the values (so we could show it without recalculating)
 * 1.3 Now it could copy files.
   New method arrayFromFolder() reads all files of a folder.
-  Script method field.copyfilefrom=origin copies from from an origin (array of files)
+  Script method field.copyfilefrom=origin copies from an origin (array of files)
   And now randommask (?) wildcard works with array and formats.
 * 1.2 Some cleanup.
-* 1.1 Now Minilib is a external library
+* 1.1 Now Minilib is an external library
 * 1.0 First open source version

 ## License